michaelhdev/project-4/README.md

 ### A user wants to log out
 - The user clicks the log out button on the menu bar.
 - The user is logged out and returned to the landing page with a successfully logged out message.

+### Admin tests
+- The admin logs in and goes to the django admin panel
+- The admin changes the status of bugs and features.
+- The status changes on the website.

 ## Issues
 - Give less space for votes – bugs/features with large names are extending their container.